March 13th, 2026

 This nation is tiny compared to Iran — about nine million people facing nearly ninety million.
 Iran is vast.
 Israel is small.

-And yet here I sit on a balcony in Jerusalem hearing that call continue — a call that lasts three to five minutes as it echoes across the city.
+Yet here I sit on a balcony in Jerusalem hearing that call continue — a call that lasts three to five minutes.

 The call itself isn’t a call to war.
-It’s a call for Muslims to acknowledge Allah and bow in prayer — very different from the God I pray to, but still a call to worship.
+It’s a call for Muslims to acknowledge Allah and bow in prayer — a different god than the One I pray to, but still a call to worship.

 People outside of Israel often talk about how much of an apartheid state it is.
 But when a country allows the call to prayer of the same religion that is attacking it right now… that says something about the kind of freedom that exists here.